(Thumbnail image from KendraCanDraw Tumblr)

 And I know making friends in general is hard, since like-minded people aren’t the easiest to find.
 But supporting doesn’t always mean being buddy-buddy with a person.

-So don’t think you have to do something super grand just to get recognized as a person that’s actually taking action against girl issues.
-Because something as little as talking to your sister or mom about something positive that happened in your day, can lead you in the right direction of supporting, learning, listening and spending time with each other.
+Because something as little as talking to your sister or mom about something positive that happened in your day, can lead you in the right direction.

-We have to break the bent of knowingly or unconsciously passing negative things down, or teaching other girls this.
-If girls don’t have proper role models or discussions of how bullying their own gender can become dangerous, the cycle will never end, and their will always be this pit against other females.
+So to conclude this post, I just want to say that we have to break the bent of knowingly or unconsciously passing negative things down, or teaching other girls this.
+If girls don’t have proper role models or discussions of how bullying their own gender can become dangerous, the cycle will never end, and there will always be this pit against other females.
 Women and girls are awesome and deserve respect from anybody, but do need some type of guideline or support from their own kind.

-And I know there’s other type of bullying going on constantly and not just this type.
-But today I just thought to address this issue, and show some awareness, advice and encouragement to my fellow sisters.
+And I know there’s other types of bullying going on constantly and not just this type, but today I just thought to address this issue, and show some awareness, advice and encouragement to my fellow sisters.